Empathising–systemising theory

 According to Baron-Cohen, the E–S theory has been tested using the Empathy Quotient (EQ) and Systemising Quotient (SQ), developed by him and colleagues, and generates five different 'brain types' depending on the presence or absence of discrepancies between their scores on E or S. E–S profiles show that the profile E>S is more common in females than in males, and the profile S>E is more common in males than in females.
-Baron-Cohen and associates assert that E–S theory is a better predictor than gender of who chooses STEM subjects (Science, Technology, Engineering and Mathematics).
+Baron-Cohen and associates assert that E–S theory is a better predictor than gender of who chooses STEM subjects.

 The E–S theory has been extended into the extreme male brain (EMB) theory of autism and Asperger syndrome, which are associated in the E–S theory with below-average empathy and average or above-average systemising.

 Baron-Cohen's studies and theory have been questioned on multiple grounds.
-The overrepresentation of engineers could depend on a socioeconomic status rather than E-S differences, and there have been some null findings regarding representation of autism in the IT industry.
+For instance, a 1998 study on autism found that overrepresentation of engineers could depend on a socioeconomic status rather than E–S differences.